AkshitTayade/Malaria-Detection/README.md

 •	Finally just pass the array to our classifier for predictions.
 There is your predicted answer of your model !

-**Technologies needed : **
+>Technologies needed:

-Backend: Scikit-learn, NumPy, Pandas, OpenCV, Joblib
+>Backend: Scikit-learn, NumPy, Pandas, OpenCV, Joblib
-Frontend: html, CSS, bootstrap, JavaScript, jQuery
+>Frontend: html, CSS, bootstrap, JavaScript, jQuery